Ali-Toosi/django-pardakht/README.rst

         ...
     ]

 5. For any gateway you use, add GATEWAY_MERCHANT_ID in your project settings.
-For example if you are going to use zarinpal, You need to add ``ZARINPAL_MERCHANT_ID`` in your settings with value set to your zarinpal merchant ID.
+For example if you are going to use zarinpal, You need to add ``ZARINPAL_MERCHANT_ID`` in your settings with value set to your zarinpal merchant ID or if you are using saman gateway, You need to add ``SAMAN_MERCHANT_ID`` in your settings.

 **Usage**

-Every payment you create takes 5 parameters.
+There is a payment model that app uses to handle payments.
+Every payment you create needs 5 initial parameters.

 1. ``price``:  Price of the payment.